Brien R. Sörne

 Heros are often celebrated in literature, film, and national holidays.
-The fame of the hero is proportional to the number of people who benefit.
+The hero’s fame is proportional to the number of people who benefit.
 If warranted, we erect statues and name airports, roads, bridges, and buildings accordingly.
 Then, there are those who persist in the face of formidable circumstances to bring about good for others without much recognition.
 They inspire us with their persistence and remind us of the things in life that matter most.

 Tallahassee in 2023